 - Analysis of the OSTP guidance from SPARC – the Scholarly Publishing and Academic Resources Coalition

-- NSPM-33 & ORCID: Information for Research Organizations
+- NSPM-33 & ORCID: Information for Research Organizations from Lyrasis, a non-profit member organization supporting libraries, museums, and cultural heritage institutions

-[ This document was posted in January 2023 and last updated in early November 2023. ]
+[ This document was posted in January 2023 and updated in November 2023 and January 2025. ]